DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Methodology

 \subsection{Classification with deep MIL}

 In this work, we follow closely the training procedure described in \cite{campanella2019clinical,yan2018deep} for training an instance classifier based on a relaxed version of the standard multiple instance assumption.
-The training set $\mathcal{D}$ consists of $n$ data points $(\mathbf{X},\mathbf{Y})$ in form of $(x_i,y_i)$ pairs where $x_i$ is a fluorescence microscopy image along with its associated sample-level label $y_i$ with two classes: SARS-CoV-2 infected ($c^+$) and non-infected ($c^-$).
+The training set $\mathcal{D}$ consists of $n$ data points $(\mathbf{X},\mathbf{Y})$ in form of $(x_i,y_i)$ pairs where $x_i$ is {an image from the set of} fluorescence microscopy {images $\mathbf{X}$}, along with its associated sample-level label $y_i$ {from set $\mathbf{Y}$} with {binary} classes: SARS-CoV-2 infected ({$1$}) and non-infected ({$0$}).
 Each sample image $x_i$ can be split into $N$ patches each referred to as $x_i^{p_{j}}$.
 We assume that each $x_i^{p_{j}}$ is associated with a patch-level label $y_{i}^{p_j}$ which is unknown and not included in the training set $\mathcal{D}$.
-Let $\mathcal{M}(\theta)$ be a deep neural network model responsible for predicting a patch-level label ${\mu}_i^{p_j}$ for every patch $x_i^{p_j}$ of each sample image $x_i$.
+Let $\mathcal{M}(\theta)$ be a deep neural network model {with parameters $\theta$, which is }responsible for {providing} a patch-level {infection probability} ${\mu}_i^{p_j}$ for every patch $x_i^{p_j}$ of each sample image $x_i$.
 In the MIL terminology, model $\mathcal{M}(\theta)$ is an instance classifier since it classifies each instance into SARS-CoV-2 infected and non-infected classes.
-We define $\mu_{i}^{p_j}$ to be the model $\mathcal{M}(\theta)$ estimation of the unknown true patch-level label $y_{i}^{p_j}$ given the dataset $\mathcal{D}$.
+We define $\mu_{i}^{p_j}$ to be the {MIL} model $\mathcal{M}(\theta)$ estimation of the unknown true patch-level label $y_{i}^{p_j}$ given the dataset $\mathcal{D}$.
 This can be expressed mathematically as:

 where $\mathbb{P}[A]$ shows the probability of the event $A$.